ea7kir/TryRTMP/README.md

-# Not working - yet - June 7 - 15:11
+# Not working - June 7 - 15:49
+## Porting CLI to Go using the development version of go-gst
 My mission is to get this working before replacing `videotestsrc` with `appsrc`.

 This would be a major step forward and allow further testing before moving on.

-To help debug this I've 2 approaches.

-## Line 125 contains an `if statement` to allow 2 ways to be tested.
+## Line 125 contains an `if statement` to help while testing.
 ### 1. using `pipeline.Add`
 ```
 $ go run .